Godwinns: The Godwinns

 Canterbury had joined the WWF in late 1994 and been repackaged with a “Hog Farmer” gimmick and renamed “Henry O. Godwinn”.
 Canterbury first worked as a heel with the Million Dollar Corporation under Ted DiBiase’s management and then later as a face after being kicked out of the stable.

 In the early parts of 1996, Dennis Knight was signed with the WWF and became “Phineas I. Godwinn”, originally billed as Henry's cousin, but later changed to Henry's brother.
 The team was managed by Hillbilly Jim and actually made their debut shortly before the tournament began to crown new tag team champions after Billy Gunn suffered a neck injury.
 The Godwinns made it all the way to the finals at WrestleMania XII where they lost to the Bodydonnas.
 The Godwinns feuded with the Bodydonnas for the next couple of months, not just over the tag team titles but because Phineas had become infatuated with the Bodydonnas' manager Sunny, something which initially worked against the Godwinns.

 The Godwinns finally got their revenge on the Bodydonnas by winning the tag team titles from them in May 1996.
 Sunny also joined with them at this point, although she specifically joined to use Phineas and remain near the tag team gold.
-At In Your House 8, the Godwinns lost the titles to the Smokin' Gunns, and Sunny moved on as she paired up with Billy Gunn and kept close to the tag team titles.
+At In Your House 8: Beware of Dog, the Godwinns lost the titles to the Smokin' Gunns, and Sunny moved on as she paired up with Billy Gunn and kept close to the tag team titles.
 The Godwinns would feud with the Gunns over the summer but would not regain the titles.
 For the rest of 1996, the Godwinns would remain a solid mid-card team.

-During a match in April, Henry Godwinn suffered a cracked C7 vertebra when the Legion of Doom botched a Doomsday Device.
+During a match in April 1997, Henry Godwinn suffered a cracked C7 vertebra when the Legion of Doom botched a Doomsday Device.

 Henry was told to take at least 15 weeks off to fully recover from the injury but returned in less than 8 weeks.
 Henry returned to active duty but acted more heelish and less cheerful, the team would slowly turn heel.
 They ditched their goofy pig farmer gimmick for that of bitter southern boys who wanted to hurt people like Henry got hurt.
 They also ditched their manager Hillbilly Jim and for a short time was without a manager.
 They eventually took Uncle Cletus as their manager and began attacking their opponents with their slop buckets.
 The turn and subsequent feud with the Headbangers would pay off as the Godwinns won tag gold once more on October 5, 1997 at Badd Blood.
 However, the title run was short-lived as they would lose the titles to the Legion of Doom only two days later in a retirement match thanks to a botched interference by Uncle Cletus.
 Following their loss, the Godwinns took out their frustration on Uncle Cletus by busting his head wide open, and he was never seen again in the WWF after that.